 Visiting the Liberty Bell

-• Located at 6th & Chestnut Streets, across from Independence Hall and the Historic Philadelphia Center, home of the Liberty 360 Show in the PECO Theater
+- At 6th & Chestnut Streets, across from Independence Hall, is the Historic Philadelphia Center, home to the Liberty 360 Show.

 Visitor Details